Frequently Asked Questions

 A. All applications and materials must be submitted through the ApplyYourself portal.

-A. Funding is given out on a first-come first-served basis.
-Accepted students who included the Financial Aid Application with their application materials receive an offer letter from our department outlining the funding options available.
+A. Accepted PhD-seeking students who included the Financial Aid Application with their application materials receive an offer letter from our department outlining the funding options available.
 They have until April 15 to either accept or decline the offer.
-Those who accept the offer early will have a better chance at receiving funding (although if no answer is given by April 15, all funding offers expire).
+Eligible students can participate in the Tuition Benefit Program, which covers graduate tuition and provides health insurance.

-A. Subsidized health insurance is offered to Teaching Assistants (TAs) and Research Assistants (RAs).
+A. Subsidized health insurance is offered to students employed by the department.
 More information is available here.

-A. Nope.
-All applications and materials must be submitted online through the ApplyYourself portal.
+A. All applications and materials must be submitted online through the ApplyYourself portal.

 A. You will receive 2 letters of acceptance, one from the department, and one from the Admissions Office that will contain your Student ID number and important registration information.
 Your accepted status is not official until you receive *both* letters.

-A. Offer letters are usually mailed out in the middle of February.
+A. Offer letters are usually mailed out in early March.

 A. No, we only accept applications for the Fall semesters.